globus/globus-compute/docs/endpoints/endpoints.rst

 (The use of ``exec`` is not critical, but keeps the process tree tidy.)

-The manager endpoint process exports the following two environment variables that shim‑authors may use to fine‑tune customizations:
+The core endpoint process exports the following two environment variables that shim‑authors may use to fine‑tune customizations:

 - ``GC_USER_PYTHON_VERSION`` - A dotted-decimal Python version (e.g., ``3.13.7``) that